GlennChiu/GCNetworkReachability/README.md

                                                               }];
 ```

 You are not forced to start monitoring the network state, just to check the reachability.
-It's also possible to check the current network state when you need to:
+It's also possible to check the current network state when you need to via a single method.
+Please note that you should not use the hostname initializer for this, as this requires DNS to resolve the hostname before it can determine the reachability of that host.
+This may take time on certain network connections.
+Because of this, the API will return `GCNetworkReachabilityStatusNotReachable` until name resolution has completed:

 ```
 GCNetworkReachability *reachability = [GCNetworkReachability reachabilityForInternetConnection];